We Say, “Never Again!” | International Holocaust Remembrance Day

 This lack of understanding about the Holocaust not only puts many at risk of violence but increases opportunities for oppression.

 A lack of understanding of the Holocaust threatens all who hate evil.
-It threatens all Believers, all Jews, and even the Promised Land, Israel!
+It threatens all Believers, all Jewish people, and even the Promised Land, Israel!

 - The stories of Holocaust survivors and victims